johannvonissou/chaindl/docs/index.rst

 Usage
 =====

-To use `ocfinance`, all you need is the direct URL of a metric or chart from a supported site.
+To use `chaindl`, all you need is the direct URL of a metric or chart from a supported site.

 .. code-block:: python

-    import ocfinance as of
+    import chaindl

-    df = of.download(
+    df = chaindl.download(
         "https://charts.checkonchain.com/btconchain/unrealised/mvrv_all_zscore/mvrv_all_zscore_light.html",
     )